A Product Gualified Lead (PQL) is a lead who has experienced meaningful value using your product through a free trial or freemium model.

 It is nearly impossible for just one team to execute a successful PQL process on their own.
 PQLs are often viewed as a revenue initiative, and this initiative is led by marketing and sales.
 However, you will also need to have valuable input from other teams including those in engineering so you can have access to the proper product usage data that is required to initiate the PQL process.

-To build cross-functional teams that are going to work, it might be best to start out small.
+To build cross-functional teams that are going to work, it might be best to start small.
 Start with net new projects.
 You will find it is easier when you aren't actually taking a project away from anyone.
 You can instead build your cross-functional teams more successfully by starting on new projects that no one is personally attached to yet.
 You then need to find the momentum that is needed to earn more resources from the other teams.

 Since marketing is more about driving paid conversions and leads for sales, there is a right and wrong way to discuss PQLs with them.
 You can discuss more high-quality leads for sale with lead qualification and product usage data.
 This allows the marketing team to create a simple and more focused message instead of having to send a generic greeting in hopes of bigger results.